-WHEREAS, I hereby approve of the terms of such Settlement Agreement; IT IS THEREFORE ORDERED:
+WHEREAS, I hereby approve of the terms of the Superseding Settlement Agreement;

+IT IS THEREFORE ORDERED:

+FIRST, ZTE shall be assessed a civil penalty by BIS in the amount of \$1,761,000,000.
+ZTE has satisfied \$361,000,000 of this civil penalty amount through the payment that ZTE made on or about May 19, 2017, following issuance of the March 23, 2017 Order.
+ZTE shall pay \$1,000,000,000 of this civil penalty amount to the U.S. Department of Commerce within 60 days of the date of this Order.
+Payment shall be made in the manner specified in the attached instructions.
+The remaining \$400,000,000 of this civil penalty amount shall be placed, within 90 days of this Order, in an escrow account with a bank located and headquartered in the United States to be selected by ZTE and approved by BIS.

-FIRST, ZTE shall be assessed a civil penalty in the amount of \$661,000,000.
-The payment of \$361,000,000 shall be made to the U.S. Department of Commerce within 60 days of the date of this Order.
-Payment of the remaining \$300,000,000 shall be suspended for a period of seven years from the date of this Order, and thereafter shall be waived, provided that during this seven-year payment probationary period, ZTE has timely paid \$361,000,000 to the Department of Commerce as set forth above, has ensured that all records required to be maintained or retained under the Regulations are stored in or fully accessible from the United States, has fully and timely complied with the audit and reporting requirements set forth in the Settlement Agreement and this Order, and has otherwise complied with the provisions of the Settlement Agreement and this Order; has committed no other violation of the Act or the Regulations or any order, license or authorization issued thereunder; has paid a criminal fine and a forfeiture money judgment totaling at least \$430,488,798, and has otherwise complied with the terms of the plea agreement between ZTE and the Department of Justice and any criminal sentence imposed in the criminal proceeding; and has complied with the settlement agreement between ZTE and OFAC, including payment of a civil penalty to OFAC of \$100,871,266.
-If ZTE fails to comply with any of these probationary conditions, the \$300,000,000 suspended portion of the BIS civil penalty may immediately become due and owing in full.
+(i) The \$400,000,000 suspended portion shall remain in escrow and its payment suspended for a probationary period of ten years under the Agreement and this Order, and the escrow shall thereafter be terminated and payment of the \$400,000,000 thereafter waived, provided that during this ten-year probationary period: ZTE has fully and timely made the \$1,000,000,000 payment as set forth above and has complied with the escrow requirements relating to the \$400,000,000 suspended portion of the civil penalty, has ensured that all records required to be maintained or retained under the Regulations are stored in or fully accessible from the United States, has fully and timely complied with the audit and reporting requirements set forth in the Agreement and this Order, and has otherwise complied with the provisions of the Agreement and this Order; has committed no other violation of the Act or the Regulations or any order, license or authorization issued thereunder; and has otherwise complied with the terms of the March 2017 Plea Agreement and the criminal sentence imposed in the criminal proceeding; has complied with the OFAC Settlement Agreement; and complies with any subsequent revision to the March 2017 Plea Agreement or any additional plea agreements agreed to as part of this matter as well as any amendments to the OFAC Settlement Agreement.
+If ZTE fails to comply with any of these probationary conditions. the \$400,000,000 suspended portion of the BIS civil penalty may immediately become due and owing in full or in part, at BIS's discretion.
+If BIS activates all or any portion of this suspended penalty, the escrow agent shall immediately disburse to the Department of Commerce the amount activated upon receipt of a copy of the activation order.